dgraph-io/dgraph-docs/content/enterprise-features/binary-backups.md

 The `--backup_id` optional flag specifies the ID of the backup series to restore.
 A backup series consists of a full backup and all the incremental backups built on top of it.
 Each time a new full backup is created, a new backup series with a different ID is started.
 The backup series ID is stored in each `manifest.json` file stored in every backup folder.

-The `--encryption_key_file` flag is required if you took the backup in an encrypted cluster and should point to the location of the same key used to run the cluster.
+You use the `--encryption_key_file` flag in cases where you took the backup in an encrypted cluster.
+The string for this flag must point to the location of the same key file used to run the cluster.

 You use the `--vault` [superflag]({{< relref "deploy/cli-command-ref.md" >}}) to specify the [Hashicorp Vault](https://www.vaultproject.io/) server address (`addr`), role id (`role-id-file`), secret id (`secret-id-file`) and the field that contains the encryption key (`enc-field`) that was used to encrypt the backup.